pgvarth/Macro-Theory-MT2/README.md

 # Macroeconomic Theory II (2nd year)

 This repository contains complementary material for the course Macroeconomic Theory II taught at Athens University of Economics and Business, Department of Economics.
+(Work in progress, any suggestions and/or comments are very welcome).

 *Pre-requisites: Mathematics, Macroeconomic Theory II